 What is Concurrent Enrollment?

-Concurrent enrollment provides high school students the opportunity to take college-credit bearing courses taught by college-approved high school teachers.
-It is a low-cost, scalable model for bringing accelerated courses to students in urban, suburban, and rural high schools.
+Concurrent enrollment is a low-cost, scalable model for bringing college courses to students in urban, suburban, and rural high schools and secondary career centers.
 Students gain exposure to the academic challenges of college while in their supportive high school environment, earning transcripted college credit at the time they successfully pass the course.

 Concurrent enrollment also facilitates close collaboration between high school teachers and college faculty that fosters alignment of secondary and postsecondary curriculum.

-Sometimes called “dual credit,” “dual enrollment,” or “college in the high school,” concurrent enrollment partnerships differ from other models of dual enrollment because high school instructors teach the college courses.
+Sometimes called “dual credit,” “dual enrollment,” “college in the high school,” or “early college,” concurrent enrollment differs from other models of dual enrollment because high school instructors teach the college courses.

-- Programs where the student takes a course from a college instructor via distance education, either synchronous via interactive video or an asynchronous online platform.
+- A high school student takes a course from a college instructor via distance education, either synchronous via interactive video or an asynchronous online platform.

 Different From Credit by Exam Options

-- Concurrent enrollment courses are actual credit-bearing college courses
+- Concurrent and dual enrollment courses are actual credit-bearing college courses.

-- Concurrent enrollment students earn a college grade based on multiple and varied assessments throughout a course, not just from one high-stakes test
+- Concurrent and dual enrollment students earn a college grade based on multiple and varied assessments throughout a course, not just from one high-stakes test.

-- Concurrent enrollment students earn transcripted college credit at the time they successfully pass the course, not retroactively for prior learning
+- Concurrent and dual enrollment students earn transcripted college credit at the time they successfully pass the course, not retroactively for prior learning.